-\subsection{Identical non-unit efficiency detectors}
+\subsubsection{Identical non-unit efficiency detectors}

-To move away from the ideal case, we still consider a perfectly balanced beamsplitter and focus on a situation where non-unit efficiency detectors are used.
+To move away from the ideal case, we still consider a perfectly balanced beam splitter and focus on a situation where non-unit efficiency detectors are used.
 We consider the case where the detector efficiency $\eta$ is unknown.
-In the measurement setup shown in Fig.~\ref{fig:schemeg2}, non-unit efficiency detectors can be modeled by taking ideal detectors and placing a beamsplitter with transmission $\eta$ before the balanced beamsplitter.
+In the measurement setup shown in Fig.~\ref{fig:schemeg2}, non-unit efficiency detectors can be modeled by taking ideal detectors and placing a beam splitter with transmission $\eta$ before the balanced beam splitter.
 As a consequence, observing a violation of Ineq.~\eqref{eq:benchamrk} proves that the state produced by the single-photon source \emph{and undergoing losses} satisfies $\bra{1}\varrho \ket{1}\geq \hat{P}_1^{T}({\bm p})$.
 This provides a valid benchmark even though the intrinsic quality of the source is estimated with a lossy measurement apparatus.
-It is interesting to note that for any state $\rho$ with $P_1 \geq 2/3,$ the probability of the single photon weight $P_1$ can only decrease with loss, see Appendix~\ref{sec:loss}.
+It is interesting to note that for any state $\rho$ with $P_1 \geq 2/3,$ the probability of the single-photon weight $P_1$ can only decrease with loss, see Appendix~\ref{sec:loss}.
 Therefore, showing that $P_1\geq 2/3$ with lossy detectors implies that the original state also satisfies $P_1\geq\frac{2}{3}$.
-This is not the case when $P_1<2/3$, i.e. for specific states the single photon weight $P_1$ can be increased by loss (an intuitive example is the two photon Fock state).
+This is not the case when $P_1<2/3$, i.e. for specific states the single-photon weight $P_1$ can be increased by loss (an intuitive example is the two-photon Fock state).